-- (1) Except as discussed in paragraph (2) of this definition, a nonroad engine is an internal combustion engine that meets any of the following criteria: - (i) It is (or will be) used in or on a piece of equipment that is self-propelled or serves a dual purpose by both propelling itself and performing another function (such as garden tractors, off-highway mobile cranes and bulldozers). - (ii) It is (or will be) used in or on a piece of equipment that is intended to be propelled while performing its function (such as lawnmowers and string trimmers). (iii) By itself or in or on a piece of equipment, it is portable or transportable, meaning designed to be and capable of being carried or moved from one location to another.
-Indicia of transportability include, but are not limited to, wheels, skids, carrying handles, dolly, trailer, or platform.

-- (2) An internal combustion engine is not a nonroad engine if it meets any of the following criteria: - (ii) The engine is regulated under 40 CFR part 60, (or otherwise regulated by a federal New Source Performance Standard promulgated under section 111 of the Clean Air Act (42 U.S.C.
+- (1) Except as discussed in paragraph (2) of this definition, a nonroad engine is an internal combustion engine that meets any of the following criteria: - (i) It is (or will be) used in or on a piece of equipment that is self-propelled or serves a dual purpose by both propelling itself and performing another function (such as garden tractors, off-highway mobile cranes and bulldozers). - (ii) It is (or will be) used in or on a piece of equipment that is intended to be propelled while performing its function (such as lawnmowers and string trimmers). - (iii) By itself or in or on a piece of equipment, it is portable or transportable, meaning designed to be and capable of being carried or moved from one location to another.
+Indicia of transportability include, but are not limited to, wheels, skids, carrying handles, dolly, trailer, or platform. - (2) An internal combustion engine is not a nonroad engine if it meets any of the following criteria: - (ii) The engine is regulated under 40 CFR part 60, (or otherwise regulated by a federal New Source Performance Standard promulgated under section 111 of the Clean Air Act (42 U.S.C.
 7411)).
 Note that this criterion does not apply for engines meeting any of the criteria of paragraph (1) of this definition that are voluntarily certified under 40 CFR part 60. - (iii) The engine otherwise included in paragraph (1)(iii) of this definition remains or will remain at a location for more than 12 consecutive months or a shorter period of time for an engine located at a seasonal source.
 A location is any single site at a building, structure, facility, or installation.
 For any engine (or engines) that replaces an engine at a location and that is intended to perform the same or similar function as the engine replaced, include the time period of both engines in calculating the consecutive time period.
 An engine located at a seasonal source is an engine that remains at a seasonal source during the full annual operating period of the seasonal source.
 A seasonal source is a stationary source that remains in a single location on a permanent basis (i.e., at least two years) and that operates at that single location approximately three months (or more) each year.
 See §1068.31 for provisions that apply if the engine is removed from the location.

-As we can see from the non-road definition above, a self-propelled source can never become a stationary source, while a portable (non-self-propelled) can.
-This kind of equipment is common on Air Force installations and consists of Equipment Authorized Inventory Data (EIAD) generators, light carts and other similar equipment and represents a threat to maintaining compliance with CAAA regulations.
+As extrapolated from the nonroad definition above, an engine in self-propelled equipment can never become a stationary source, while an engine in portable (not self-propelled) equipment can become stationary.
+This type of equipment is common on DAF installations and consists of Equipment Authorized Inventory Data (EAID) generators, light carts, and other similar equipment and represents a threat to maintaining compliance with Federal, State, and local air quality regulations.
 Portable units have caused violations to be levied against facilities for failure to permit them after being deemed to have become stationary sources upon being left in place for 12 months or more.
-Note that maintaining generators and other equipment in storage areas does not constitute use and is not a risk or being classified as a stationary source.
+Note that maintaining generators and other equipment in storage areas does not constitute use and is not at risk for being classified as a stationary source.
 It is only when a unit is placed into service and it, or another functionally equivalent piece of equipment remains at the location.

-3.2 Stationary Source Criteria
+6.2 Stationary Source Criteria